EduardoJacob/minifunctions/README.md

 This repository contains a collection of R utility functions covering various domains including Number Theory, Algebra, Combinatorics, and RStudio integration.
-These tools leverage high-precision arithmetic and external LLM APIs to provide robust mathematical and investigative capabilities.
+These tools leverage high-precision arithmetic to provide robust mathematical and investigative capabilities.

 take a look at my youtube playlist with R Tutorials: